Sand AI

 Series D in 2011

-Aylus Networks, Inc. specializes in multimedia sharing solutions for mobile networks, focusing on enhancing communication experiences through its MediaShare technology.
-Founded in 2005 and located in Westford, Massachusetts, the company enables wireless carriers to offer services such as video blogging, video sharing, and video telephony across various wireless networks and devices.
-Aylus Networks' live video platform integrates seamlessly with existing infrastructure, allowing communication providers to incorporate live videos and rich media into their services, thereby gaining a competitive advantage in the marketplace.
+Aylus Networks, Inc. is a provider of multimedia sharing solutions specifically designed for mobile networks.
+Founded in 2005 and headquartered in Westford, Massachusetts, the company has developed MediaShare, a technology that enables wireless carriers to enhance communication experiences through features such as video blogging, video sharing, and video telephony.
+Aylus Networks' live video platform integrates smoothly with existing networks, accommodating various device types, manufacturers, and software.
+This capability allows communication providers to incorporate live video and other rich media into their services, thereby gaining a competitive advantage in the rapidly evolving market.

 Storm Player